rmcc3/bluesky-social-image-poster/README.md

 ## Limitations
 - **File Type Support**: Currently, the Bluesky Social API supports only JPG, JPEG, and PNG file formats.
 This limitation is reflected in the module's validation process.
-- **API Dependencies**: The module's functionality is dependent on the stability and availability of the BlueSky Social API.
+- **API Dependencies**: The module's functionality is dependent on the stability and availability of the Bluesky Social API.

 ## Installation
 Ensure that Node.js is installed on your system, then clone this repository and install the dependencies: